Sports fields. Swimming pools. Basketball courts. Running tracks.

 "We have a few hundred people in our district who like this sport," said HARD General Manager Eric Willyerd.
 "We should provide what we can to see they can practice their sport."

-Dirt bike enthusiasts will need to bring in
+Dirt bike enthusiasts will need to bring in soil to shape the track, its hurdles and obstacles, Willyerd explained.

 It won't take long to get the property ready for racing, he speculated, but dirt bike racing backers "have got to produce what they say, or it will end quickly."